Venkatkyun/AshaSetu/README.md

 That project, Improves reliability, accessibility, and efficiency of rural healthcare delivery, directly supporting Digital Health Mission and community health empowerment.

+I'm Neha Borkar..
+Ashusetu is a digital platform by AICTE (All India Council for Technical Education).It connects students, alumni, and institutions on a single platform.